New York Lottery: Mega Millions

 A billboard promoting the New York Lottery's Mega Millions on 125th Street in New York City.

 Drawn Tuesdays and Fridays, Mega Millions draws five balls numbered 01 through 70, and a sixth number (the gold-colored "Mega Ball"), numbered 01 through 25.
-Mega Millions plays are $2 each unless the Megaplier option is chosen (such games are $3 each.)
-The minimum jackpot in Mega Millions is $40,000,000.
+Mega Millions plays are $5 each.
+The price was increased (basically doubling the cost of the ticket and adding the MEGAPLIER to all tickets) The minimum jackpot in Mega Millions is $40,000,000.

 Mega Millions began in 1996 as The Big Game.
 Six years later, the New York and Ohio lotteries joined simultaneously on May 17, 2002; the game was temporarily rebranded The Big Game Mega Millions.
 The Megaplier (a multiplier of 2, 3, 4, or 5), initially a Texas-only option, eventually became available in all MM jurisdictions, except in California.
 New York adopted the Megaplier option in 2011.

 Mega Millions is offered in 44 states, the District of Columbia and the U.S. Virgin Islands.